Welcome to your Candidate Assessment

 The practical test of basic operating skills is designed to test a candidates efficiency.
 In addition to the rehearsed time it would not be expected, in normal operating conditions, for the practical element of the basic operating skills test to take more than:

-When marking the performance of a candidate undergoing the standard “BASIC OPERATING SKILLS TEST” the candidate fails to apply the handbrake during a stacking/destacking operation.
-Is this considered to be a fault?
-If so how many points must the examiner award for each such fault?
+When marking the performance of a candidate undergoing the standard “BASIC OPERATING SKILLS TEST” the candidate fails to straighten the wheels before a stacking/destacking operation.
+When are points awarded for each such fault?

 Whilst undergoing the standard BASIC OPERATING SKILLS TEST, a candidate allows the fork arms to rub on withdrawal from a pallet.
 How many penalty points must the examiner award for each such fault?